jorishr/notes-on-javascript/_objects/arrays/methods.md

 var removedColor = colors.shift(); //-> "#fff"

-//in ES6 adding a value to an exisiting array can also be done with the spread operator const arr = [1,2,3];
+//in ES6 adding a value to an existing array can also be done with the spread operator const arr = [1,2,3];
 //add at beginning
 arr = [0, ...arr];